 White-tailed Eagle showed up, stole the Goshawk’s prey and

 started eating it

 right in front of my camera.
 I particularly like the shot with the Red

 the background.”
 Obviously, I too have to play this game.

 Bragging, however, has

 not been the motive for writing this blog.
 It was more about reliving

 experiences and recording them while I still remember.
-I apologize, if
+I apologise, if

 nevertheless feel gripped off when reading on.